 Learn about letters and the sounds they make by using the different senses.
 For example, manipulate wooden or magnetic letters whilst saying the sounds, or tracing over letters in shaving foam.

-For the non-verbal learner: over-stretch the sounds in words and allow your child to put their hands on your throat so they can feel the vibrations of your voice-box.
+For the non-speaking learner: over-stretch the sounds in words and allow your child to put their hands on your throat so they can feel the vibrations of your voice-box.
 Use a mirror so you both watch the movements the mouth makes when making the sounds.
 These multi-sensory approaches help to ‘anchor’ sounds to memory.

 Play memory games